 Deeply influenced by scientific and spiritual interests - from Quantum Physics, Cosmology and Numerology to Sacred Geometries, Metaphysics and Eastern Philosophies - her art embraces the various forms of vital energy endlessly permeating the universe and mirrors the eternal motion of life in its kaleidoscopic manifestations.

-Recently Handiedan has focused on the Fourth dimension of spacetime with her upcoming solo exhibition 'The Fourth Dimension: TIME' at Jonathan LeVine Projects (14 October - 11 November 2017) as a privileged standpoint from where this perpetual and ever changing flow can be deeply perceived as a continuum.
+Recently Handiedan has focused on the Fourth dimension of spacetime with her past solo exhibition 'The Fourth Dimension: TIME' at Jonathan LeVine Projects (14 October - 11 November 2017) as a privileged standpoint from where this perpetual and ever changing flow can be deeply perceived as a continuum.

 Protagonists of the works are the iconic pin-ups clearly inspired by the burlesque universe.
 The artist digitally composes their bodies by assembling anatomical parts of different pre-existing pin-up images from the 1920-1940s, transforming them into images reminiscent of the Neo-Classical and Victorian ages, the Parisian Belle Époque, up to the 1940's and Post-War sexy imagery.